junxit/us-congress-bills-110/bill.md

   >       - **(v)** take such actions as are necessary to carry out this section.
   >     - **(B)** *Specialized or professional services* Services under subparagraph (A)(iv) may be—
   >       - **(i)** obtained without regard to the provisions of title 5, United States Code, including section 3109 of that title; and
-  >       - **(ii)** may be paid without regard to the provisions of title 5, United States Code, including chapter 51 and subchapter III of chapter 53 of that title;
+  >       - **(ii)** may be paid without regard to the provisions of title 5, United States Code, including chapter 51 and subchapter III of chapter 53 of that title;.
   >   - **(2)** *Gifts of property* The Commission may accept gifts of real or personal property to be used in carrying out this section, including to be used in connection with the construction or other expenses of the memorial.
   >   - **(3)** *Federal cooperation* To ensure the overall success of the efforts of the Commission, the Commission may call upon any Federal department or agency to assist in and give support to the Commission.
 The head of each Federal department or agency shall furnish such information or assistance requested by the Commission, as appropriate, unless prohibited by law.
+  >   - **(3)** *Federal cooperation* At the request of the Commission, a Federal department or agency may provide any information or other assistance to the Commission that the head of the Federal department or agency determines to be appropriate.
   >   - **(4)** *Powers of members and agents*
   >     - **(A)** *In general* If authorized by the Commission, any member or agent of the Commission may take any action that the Commission is authorized to take under this section.
   >     - **(B)** *Architect* The Commission may appoint an architect as an agent of the Commission to—